mahend72/ICSThreatQA-Dataset/README.md

   _Example (Factual Query)_: What is the primary function of the Stuxnet malware in ICS environments?

 - _Contrastive Questions_: These questions aim to compare and contrast two or more entities, focusing on their differences and similarities.
-These types of questions are designed to help security professionals understand how different malware, attacks, or security measures compare in terms of their impact, behavior, and characteristics.
+These types of questions are designed to help security professionals understand how different malware, attacks, or security measures compare in terms of their impact, behaviour, and characteristics.

   _Example (Contrastive Query)_: How does the Triton malware differ from the Industroyer malware in their impact on ICS?